notepad-plus-plus/npp-usermanual/content/docs/preferences.md

 * **Backup on save**
     - `☐ None`: No additional backup will be performed when the file is saved.
     - `☐ Simple backup`: It will save a copy of the existing file, with the same name and extension, but with `.bak` appended, in the location defined.
-        - If the `Custom Backup Directory` is turned on and defined, it will save the simple backup in that defined directory; for example, if it is set as `C:\myCustomBackupFolder\`, then the file `C:\path\to\file.txt` will save its simple backup as `C:\myCustomBackupFolder\file.txt.bak`
+        - If the `☐ Custom Backup Directory` is turned on and defined as a full directory path, it will save the simple backup in that defined directory.
+            - For example, if it is set as `C:\myCustomBackupFolder\`, then the file `C:\path\to\file.txt` will save its simple backup as `C:\myCustomBackupFolder\file.txt.bak`
             - _Note_: If you are editing two files with the same name which are in separate directories (like `C:\path\a.txt` and `C:\other\a.txt`), the Custom Backup directory will only contain _one_ backup file (`a.txt.bak`), with the contents of whichever file was saved most recently.
-Turning off `Custom Backup Directory` will eliminate this problem, because then the backup of a file will reside in the same directory as the original, so there will not be name conflicts on the backups.
+Turning off `☐ Custom Backup Directory` will eliminate this problem, because then the backup of a file will reside in the same directory as the original, so there will not be name conflicts on the backups.
-        - If the `Custom Backup Directory` is not turned on and defined, it will save the simple backup in the same directory as the original file; for example, saving `C:\path\to\file.txt` will save its simple backup as `C:\path\to\file.txt.bak`.
+        - If the `☐ Custom Backup Directory` is turned on but the field is left blank, or if it is not turned on (so the field is grayed out and disabled), it will save the simple backup in the same directory as the original file; for example, saving `C:\path\to\file.txt` will save its simple backup as `C:\path\to\file.txt.bak`.
     - `☐ Verbose backup`: It will save a copy of the existing file, with a date-and-timestamp added to the filename (in the format `yyyy-mm-dd_hhmmss`) as well as the `.bak` extension.
-        - If the `Custom Backup Directory` is turned on and defined, it will save it in that directory; for example, if it is set as `C:\myCustomBackupFolder\`, then the file `C:\path\to\file.txt file` would be backed up as `C:\myCustomBackupFolder\file.txt.2021-06-28_073650.bak`
+        - If the `☐ Custom Backup Directory` is turned on and given a full directory path, it will save it in that directory; for example, if it is set as `C:\myCustomBackupFolder\`, then the file `C:\path\to\file.txt file` would be backed up as `C:\myCustomBackupFolder\file.txt.2021-06-28_073650.bak`
             - _Note_: If you are editing multiple files with the same name which are in separate directories (like `C:\path\a.txt` and `C:\other\a.txt`), the Custom Backup directory will contain verbose backup files for nearly all individual saves; however, if it happens that both files were saved within the same second (by being really fast, or using Save All), then only _one_ backup file will exist with that timestamp (`a.txt.2021-06-28-073722.bak`), with the contents of whichever file happened to be saved last in that second.
-Turning off `Custom Backup Directory` will eliminate this problem, because then the backups of a file will reside in the same directory as the original, so there will not be name conflicts on the backups.
+Turning off `☐ Custom Backup Directory` will eliminate this problem, because then the backups of a file will reside in the same directory as the original, so there will not be name conflicts on the backups.
-        - If the `Custom Backup Directory` is not turned on and defined, it will save it in the `.\nppBackup\` subdirectory of the file's current directory; for example, saving `C:\path\to\file.txt` will create a backup called `C:\path\to\nppBackup\file.txt.2021-06-28_073650.bak`
+        - If the `☐ Custom Backup Directory` is turned on but the field is left blank, or if it is turned off (so the field is grayed out and disabled), Notepad++ will save the verbose backup in the `.\nppBackup\` subdirectory of the file's current directory; for example, saving `C:\path\to\file.txt` will create a backup called `C:\path\to\nppBackup\file.txt.2021-06-28_073650.bak`
-    - `☐ Custom Backup Directory`: Leave blank to put the backup in the same directory as the file; set to a directory to have all files backed up to one directory.
+    - `☐ Custom Backup Directory`: Set the field to a full directory path to have all files backed up to one directory.
+        - If you leave this field blank when the checkbox is checkmarked:
+            - Simple backup will go in the same directory as the original file.
+            - Verbose backup will go in the `.\nppBackup\` subdirectory relative to the original file.
+        - The entry field will not work with a relative directory.
+        - This checkbox will be grayed out when **Backup on save** is set to `☐ None`, but will be available for `☐ Simple backup` or `☐ Verbose backup`
-    - In case it's not clear: the "Backup on Save" feature will always save the previous version of the file -- that is, the file that was saved to disk just before the save of the main file.
+    - The "Backup on Save" feature will always save the previous version of the file -- that is, the file that was saved to disk just before the save of the main file.
 For example:
         - Open filename `c:\realpath\file.txt` when Notepad++ it set to `Simple` Backup on Save, to the custom directory `c:\custom\backup\`; see that the file contents starts as `a b c` .
         - Edit the contents to `d e f`, and hit save.
 Now `c:\realpath\file.txt` contains `d e f` and `c:\custom\backup\file.txt.bak` contains `a b c` .
         - Edit the contents to `x y z`, and hit save.
 Now `c:\realpath\file.txt` contains `x y z` and `c:\custom\backup\file.txt.bak` contains `d e f` .
-        - The backup-on-save file is thus always one version behind the main file (hence, it's a backup of your previous version).
+        - The backup-on-save file is thus always one version behind the main file (hence, it's a backup of your previous version, so you can easily go back by copying from the backup to the original).

 #### Important backup information